artificial-scientist-lab/Differometor-Benchmark/README.md

 ---

-## Please READ
+## Please Read
 I want to keep the process of implementing an algorithm as intuitive as possible.
 Questions (and ideas) help me figure out where unclarities come up.

-If you have ANY questions, don't hesitate to ask me via Slack (Laurin Sefa) or an Issue!
+If you have *any* questions, don't hesitate to ask me via Slack (Laurin Sefa) or an Issue!